SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ## Introduction

 EZ-Game-Audio-Conversion offers a seamless solution to the common challenge of batch audio conversion, specifically tailored for game developers.
-With its intuitive interface and powerful capabilities, this tool streamlines the process of converting large numbers of audio files in various formats.
+With its intuitive interface and powerful capabilities, this tool streamlines the process of converting batch audio conversion with various formats.
 Whether you're a seasoned developer or new to game creation, EZ-Game-Audio-Conversion simplifies audio management, ensuring high-quality output without the hassle of complex setup or configuration.

+Time spent fiddling with a tool is time not spent working on your game.

+This tool streamlines the process of batch audio file conversion.

+Tailored specifically for game developers, this tool ensures top-notch audio quality and small file sizes without the need for extensive knowledge.
+With almost no setup time and multi-threaded conversion, it's the easiest, fastest, and most reliable solution available.
+Plus, now with support for loop tags!

 ## Features

 - **User-Friendly Interface:** Designed with simplicity as the main goal, eliminating any learning curve.
-- **Unattended Batch Jobs**: With recursive file searching and conflict resolution, just set it and forget it.
+- **Unattended Batch Jobs**: With recursive file searching and unattended conflict resolution, just set it and forget it.
 - **Multi-threading:** No job too big or small when your CPU is fully utilized.
-- **Automatic Bitrate and Codec Selection:** Automatically selects best codec and Variable Bitrate (VBR) at 192kbs or near equivalent.
+- **Automatic Bitrate and Codec Selection:** Automatically selects best codec and Variable Bitrate (VBR) at 128kbs or near equivalent.
 Balanced between great sound quality and small file size.
 - **Comprehensive Format Support:** Converts between FLAC, WAV, MP3, OGG, and M4A, formats.
 More to come.
-- **Automatic Bitrate and Codec Selection:** Selects optimal codecs and bitrates for each file, ensuring high-quality output.
 - **Privacy and Reliability:** Operates offline, ensuring data privacy and reliability.
-- **High-Quality Output:** Employs FFMPEG for superior sound quality and codec support.
+- **High-Quality Output:** Employs FFMPEG for superior sound quality, codec support and speed.
-- **Intelligent File Handling:** Automatically resolves duplicate file names and selects the best format.
+- **Intelligent File Handling:** Automatically resolves duplicate file names and selects the best input file.
+- **Meta Data Support:** Will transfer basic meta data like title and artist.
+Works with all formats.
+- **Loop Tag Support:** All loop meta data will be transferred to new Ogg or FLAC files.
+When changing sample rate, loop timings will be adjusted automatically.

 ## Installation

-1. **Download** Zip file "EZ-Game-Audio.zip"
+1. **Download** Zip "EZ-Game-Audio.zip"
 2. **Extract**  folder "EZ-Game-Audio-Converter"
 3. **Run** file "EZ-Game-Audio.exe"